jjohannes/gradle-plugins-howto/README.md

 To build the project:
 - Run `./gradlew build` to build the Java example project
-- To publish plugins to a custom repository, run `./gradlew :gradle-build-logic:java-plugins:publish`
+- To publish plugins to a custom repository, run `./gradlew :gradle-conventions:publish`
-- To publish plugins to the plugin portal, run `./gradlew :gradle-build-logic:java-plugins:publishPlugins`
+- To publish plugins to the plugin portal, run `./gradlew :gradle-conventions:publishPlugins`

 ### Other resources and feedback